grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 "That seems likely to start a few wars."

 "It would.
 Except the rumors are that some of the most powerful Authorities are mobilizing against much weaker Authorities.
-It's possible that rather than a protracted war, what we may end up with is a congealing of global power in the hands of a few Authorities.
+It's possible that rather than a protracted war, we may end up with a congealing of global power in the hands of a few Authorities.
 At least as far as shipping and trade are concerned."

 "And you're saying the sub with the ram, this _Grackle_, might have got itself one of these privateer warrants?"